Minimum Wages in Concentrated Labor Markets: Institutional Background

-For many decades, high coverage rates of collective agreements ensured effective wage floors in Germany, stifling any discussion about the introduction of a nation-wide minimum wage \citep{BachmannEtAl2014}.
+For many decades, high coverage rates of collective agreements ensured effective wage floors in Germany, stifling any discussion about the introduction of a nation-wide minimum wage.
 But, in the last 25 years, Germany experienced a sharp decline in collective bargaining and rising inequality at the bottom of the wage distribution \citep{DustmannEtAl2009}.
 Against this backdrop, Germany became one of the last E.U.\ countries to impose a nation-wide minimum wage in 2015.
 Beginning in 1997, however, minimum wages had already come into force in a large variety of sectors.\footnote{Throughout this study, I distinguish between the concepts of ``sector'' and ``industry''.
-I define an ``industry'' as an entry within the German Classification of Economic Activities.
-On the contrary, I use the term ``sector'' to describe a (sub-)set of industries that share the same collective bargaining agreement and, consequently, the same minimum wage regulation.} These sectoral minimum wages were not set by government but, instead, originated from sector-wise collective bargaining agreements (CBA) that the Federal Ministry of Labor and Social Affairs (BMAS) declared universally binding.
-Over the years, sectoral minimum wages were subject to periodic adjustments, thus offering rich variation to study the minimum wage effects by market form.
+I define an ``industry'' as an entry within the 5-digit German Classification of Economic Activities (WZ).
+On the contrary, I use the term ``sector'' to describe a (sub-)set of industries that share the same collective bargaining agreement and, consequently, the same minimum wage regulation.} These sectoral minimum wages were not set by government but, instead, originated from sector-wise collective bargaining agreements (CBA) that the Federal Ministry of Labor and Social Affairs declared universally binding.
+Every few years, these sectoral minimum wages were subject to adjustments in the underlying CBAs, offering rich variation to study the minimum wage effects over time.
+In the following, I will briefly describe the main characteristics of sectoral minimum wages in the German labor market.
+In Appendix \ref{sec:B}, I provide additional details on the institutional background.